grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.vcenter.md

 Multiple `otelcol.receiver.vcenter` components can be specified by giving them different labels.

-The full list of metrics that can be collected can be found [vcenter metrics][]
+The full list of metrics that can be collected can be found [here][vcenter metrics]

 [vcenter metrics]: https://github.com/open-telemetry/opentelemetry-collector/blob/{{< param "OTEL_VERSION" >}}/receiver/vcenterreceiver/documentation.md